dw943893/baseball_predictor/README.md

-Based on these findings, I recommend adding the following lesser-known hitters who have been above average in these offensive categories in at least one season since 2017.
+Based on these findings, I recommend adding the following lesser-known hitters who have been above average in the aforementioned offensive categories (runs, hits, walks, and homeruns) in at least one season since 2017.
 I categorized a player as "lesser-known" based on my subjective domain knowledge as a MLB baseball fan.

 - Ryan McMahon (Rockies)
 - Yoan Moncada (White Sox)